YanelPH/YanelPH/README.md

 Software Developer

 - 🔭 I'm immersed in finance, cryptocurrencies, and passionate about the intricate world of finance and investment.

+- 💞️ I’m looking to collaborate on projects on blockchain and with blockchain developers

 - 🌍 I'm based in **Toulouse, France**

 <!-- - 🔭 I’m currently building **Web3** projects -->